Gurmukh300/data-processing/README.md

 python manage.py runserver

-# Before running the frontend, make sure to set the REACT_APP_REST_API_URL environment variable in the .env file to connect the frontend with the backend.
+# Before running the frontend,

-dotenv
+make sure to set the REACT_APP_REST_API_URL environment variable in the .env file to connect the frontend with the backend.

 # .env file
 REACT_APP_REST_API_URL="http://127.0.0.1:8000/api/data/"